nicolas-becker/climate-policy-miner/README.md

-# Climate Policy Miner 🌍⛏️
+# 🚍🌍 Transport and Climate Policy Miner 📃⛏️

-Welcome to **Climate Policy Miner**, a powerful tool for analyzing and extracting insights from climate policy documents.
+Welcome to **Transport and Climate Policy Miner**, a powerful tool for analyzing and extracting insights from climate policy documents.
 This repository is designed to streamline the processing of complex textual data, making it easier to uncover key information for research, decision-making, and advocacy. 🌱📜

-## What is Climate Policy Miner?
+## What is the Transport and Climate Policy Miner?

-Climate Policy Miner leverages cutting-edge natural language processing (NLP) tools and APIs to help you:
+Transport and Climate Policy Miner leverages cutting-edge natural language processing (NLP) tools and APIs to help you:
 - 🔍 Analyze climate policy documents efficiently.
 - ✨ Highlight relevant text passages.
 - 📊 Generate structured outputs for further analysis.